decentralizeddiffusion/decentralizeddiffusion.github.io/_posts/2024-12-26-decentralized-diffusion.md

 Let’s rewrite the marginal flow as a sum over a discrete dataset for clarity. $q(x_0)$ is a constant now.
 It’s now easy to see that the marginal flow is just a weighted average of the paths from $x_t$ to each data point, $u_t(x_t\|x_0)$.
 Each path $u_t(x_t\|x_0)$ is called a "conditional flow," pointing from $x_t$ to a specific data sample $x_0$.
 We marginalize over these conditional flows to get the marginal flow.
 The weights of each path are determined by the normalized probability of drawing $x_t$ from a Gaussian centered at each $x_0$ sample, $p_t(x_t\|x_0)$.

 Sampling from the marginal flow is simple.
 At the maximum timestep $t=1$, $$x_t$$ is drawn from the Gaussian distribution.
 Then, we can transport $$x_t$$ to a sample from the data distribution by integrating the marginal flow backwards in time.
 This just means taking steps in the direction of the marginal flow at progressively decreasing timesteps.
 In other words, just keep taking small steps toward a weighted average of the data points and you'll converge to a sample.
 Machine learning is effective at learning these weighted averages through reconstruction objectives.
-The meat of this interpretation is not new---it's highly related to score matching, SDEs and Tweedie's formula.
+The meat of this interpretation is not new---it's highly related to score matching<d-cite key="song2021scorebasedgenerativemodelingstochastic"></d-cite>, SDEs and Tweedie's formula.
 These connections are covered much more thoroughly in this <a href="https://diffusionflow.github.io">blog post</a>.

 We highlight a new interpretation because it compactly motivates DDMs.
 Our interpretation is maybe the simplest way to understand the main ideas of this family of models.
 It also shows that these models can be geometrically intuitive.
 Since we can compute the marginal flow analytically over small datasets, we can visualize it interactively in 2D.
 We made the plot below to show how the components of flow-based models interact.